viadeo/kasper-framework/doc/source/guide/5_talking_with_kasper.rst

     {
         status: "ERROR" // values can be : OK, ERROR or REFUSED
-        errors: [ // empty if status = OK
+        id: "1124d9e8-6266-4bcf-8035-37a02ba75c69",
+        code: 1006, // a mandatory code, describing what is wrong
+        label: "NOT_FOUND", // a mandatory human readable code, describing what is wrong
+        reason: true, // set to true if we have reasons, false otherwise
+        reasons: [
             {
-                "code": "CONFLICT", // a mandatory human readable code, describing what is wrong "message": "user already exists", // a free technical message, providing more information on waht happened "userMessage": "You already have an account." // a optional free user facing message, can be sent/displayed to end users
+                "message": "user already exists", // a message, providing more information on what happened }
-            }
-            // other errors
+            // other reasons
         ]
     }